kellan/laughingmeme/_posts/asides/2006-03-10-anyone-else-hear-the-rumor-that-viacom-made-an-800mil-bid-for-facebook-and-facebook-said-no.md

 ---
 id: 3287
-title: 'Anyone else hear the rumor that Viacom made an $800mil bid for Facebook, and Facebook said &#8216;No&#8217;?'
+title: 'Anyone else hear the rumor that Viacom made an $800mil bid for Facebook, and Facebook said No?'
 date: '2006-03-10T11:38:00+00:00'
 author: Kellan
 layout: post